saikojosh/Express-Route-Builder/README.md

 #### .addRoute(path, filename, middleware = []);
 Adds a route to your Express app based on the path given; you can specify any path that Express accepts.
 The filename should be the name of the module which will handle this route, relative to the base path given in the constructor.
 Also, you can optionally specify an array of middleware functions to use before the route is processed.

+#### .addStatic(dir, prefix = null);
+Adds a directory to your express app where static files will be served up from.
+The directory will be relative to the `baseDir` specified in the constructor.
+The prefix parameter is optional and will be prepended to the file path in the URL, just like with express.static().